 Among other things, the system of commands kept breaking down; sometimes they went haywire.
 The normal time for "light's out" was 9 PM.
-Once every 5 days or so the breakfast bell would ring instead of the bedtime bell.
+Once every 5 days or so the breakfast bell would start ringing instead.
 In a flash the ward became charged with frenetic activity as the inmates threw off their covers and raced down the corridor to join the line-up waiting to enter the dining area.
 With everyone lined up and waiting (this happened about once a month) the pissing gong would spontaneously activate.
 What had been an orderly queue degenerated into a riot with everyone attacking his neighbor to make it first to the lavatories.